Editor's note: This article was originally published September 12, 2014; it was updated November 6, 2017 to reflect the latest information.

 How can we help?

 We're also distributing emergency funds to help traders and families access goods in hard-hit areas of the country.
-And our emergency education programme trains teachers, repairs schools and provides school supplies so children can continue learning despite this crisis.
+And our emergency education programme trains teachers, repairs schools and provides school supplies and free meals so children can continue learning despite this crisis.
 In one refugee settlement in Uganda, we're providing cash aid that will allow refugees to buy what they need most while also stimulating the local economy.